-We have audited the financial statements of the governmental activities, business-type activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of Wilkinson County, Mississippi (the County), as of and for the year ended September 30, 2016, which collectively comprise the County's basic financial statements and have issued our report thereon dated October 23, 2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, business-type activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of Wilkinson County, Mississippi (the County), as of and for the year ended September 30, 2017, and the related notes to the financial statements, which collectively comprise the County's basic financial statements and have issued our report, thereon, dated April 13, 2023.
 Our report includes a qualified opinion on the governmental activities and business-type activities because the County did not record depreciation expense on certain general infrastructure assets as required by accounting principles generally accepted in the United States of America.
 Except for the limitation related to the qualified opinion on the governmental activities, we conducted our audit in accordance with auditing standards applicable to financial audits contained in the Government Auditing Standards, issued by the Comptroller General of the United States.
 Also, our report includes a qualified opinion on the general fund because the County did not maintain and preserve adequate subsidiary records documenting the valuation of Justice Court fines receivable or the Chancery Clerk's revenue and expenditures.
-We conducted our audit in accordance with auditing standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.